 The Governing Body, through the Curriculum Committee, will monitor the effectiveness of the policy at least annually.
+This policy will be reviewed annually by the Curriculum Committee.

 The Headteacher will monitor the effectiveness of the policy through the annual cycle of curriculum monitoring.